-For more information, visit www.smu.edu/plano or contact SMU-in-Plano, 5236 Tennyson Parkway, Plano TX 75024; 972-473-3400.
+More information is available online at smu.edu/plano or through the SMU-in-Plano office: 5236 Tennyson Parkway, Plano TX 75024; 972-473-3400.

 SMU-IN-TAOS

 The University maintains an academic campus at Fort Burgwin, located 10 miles southeast of Taos, New Mexico.
 SMU-in-Taos is open for summer study each year, offering courses in the humanities, natural and social sciences, business, performing and studio arts, as well as archaeological research.